jssql1234/docs-sqlacc/docs/usage/purchase/report.md

 4. Click Preveiw & Listing Report

-Example of the analysis report
+- Example of the analysis report.

 ![41](../../../static/img/getting-started/user-guide/purchase/report/jj41.png)

 ### Group/Sort By

-You can filter your documents based on Document, Agent, Area, Currency, Project and Company Category
+You can filter your documents based on Document, Agent, Area, Currency, Project and Company Category.

-You can use the Group by/Sort by table to choose how you want to group your report listing
+You can use the Group by/Sort by table to choose how you want to group your report listing.

 ![42](../../../static/img/getting-started/user-guide/purchase/report/jj42.png)